Reflection positivity and invertible topological phases: Reflection structures and stability

 \subsection{H-type theories}

 Wen~\cite{Wen} and Morrison-Walker~\cite{MW} introduced the notion of $n$-dimensional topological field theories defined only on $n$-manifolds with an infinitesimal time direction.
 These are of Hamiltonian type, or H-type, and are the minimal expectation for the low energy effective theory describing a Hamiltonian system.
-In this paper (as opposed to~\cite{F3}) we assume emergent relativistic invariance, so do not engage with H-type theories in a serious way.
+In this paper we assume emergent relativistic invariance, so do not engage with H-type theories in a serious way.
 Nonetheless, in this subsection we indicate briefly how to analyze invertible theories of H-type.

 The first issue is definitional: Do the $n$-manifolds in the bordism category have (i)~an \emph{oriented} time direction or merely (ii)~a time direction?
 In unoriented theories this means a reduction of~$O_n$ to either (i)~$O_{n-1}$ or (ii)~$O_1\times O_{n-1}$.
-As (i)~ is easier to analyze, for our present illustrative purposes we adopt it.
+We opt for~(i).
+After all, a Hamiltonian system does have a definite orientation of time, and even in relativistic quantum field theory we assume a time orientation of Minkowski spacetime~(\S\ref{subsec:12.1}).
 Then a more general symmetry group~$H_n$ is reduced to~$H_{n-1}$, and an invertible theory of H-type is a map out of the spectrum $\Sigma ^{n-1}MTH_{n-1}$.